Show All Answers

-The size and scope of your project will determine the length of time for the review process--i.e.. a roofing permit will take a couple of days, an addition/alteration could take several weeks, a new home could take several months.
+The size and scope of your project will determine the length of time for the review process--i.e.. a roofing permit will take a couple of days, an addition/alteration could take one week, a new home could take up to the maximum allowed, 20 business days.
 The completeness of the information submitted with your permit can greatly assist with the review and approval process.

 The cost of permit is determined by the size and scope of your project.
 Two fees are determined for the permit.
 The first fee is determined by local ordinances and the second fee is determined by the New Jersey State Department of Community Affairs based on either the dollar amount of the work to be done and, if applicable, the total cubic volume of the new space to be built.
 Please review the Town's fee schedule by CLICKING HERE.

-A reputable contractor should determine whether a permit is needed before the work is performed.
-Different municipalities have different requirements; therefore, check with the Building Department to confirm what is required in the Town of Boonton.
+A reputable contractor should be able to determine whether a permit is needed before the work is performed.
+However, it is ultimately the homeowner's responsibility to acquire the necessary permits before any work is performed.
+Therefore, check with the Building Department to confirm what is required prior to beginning your project.